-Best gravel wheelsets - The best wheels for off-road and aggressive riding
+Best gravel wheelsets 2025: The best wheels for off-road and aggressive riding

-The best gravel wheelsets bring a lot to the table when you head off-road.
-Improving ride feel, traction and speed
+The best gravel wheelsets bring a lot to the table when you head off-road, improving ride feel, traction and speed

 The best gravel wheelsets can help transform the ride and performance of a gravel bike.
-There are multiple different gravel bike categories now, but whatever type of riding you are doing a wheelset upgrade is one of the biggest purchases and upgrades you can make.
+There are multiple different gravel bike categories now, but whatever type of riding you are doing a wheelset upgrade is one of the biggest upgrades you can make.

 Fast forward a few years and there is a broad spectrum of gravel bike-specific wheelsets to choose from in both 650b and 700c sizes.
 Current gravel wheelsets are lightweight but strong and wide enough to cope with off-road abuse.
 They provide a far better fit for the best gravel tyres (particularly tubeless ones) than in years gone by.